“She got a lot of pretty, pretty boys, that she calls friends”

 So, as I was saying before I was rudely interrupted.

 I caught the Joker and Judy films black to back on a wet day in Dublin, ostensibly to dodge the rain.
-Yesterday I posted my review of Joaquin Phoenix in Joker and today it’s the turn of Judy.
+Recenty, I posted my review of Joaquin Phoenix in Joker and today it’s the turn of Judy.

 And what a star turn Ms Garland was.
 Here’s a brief recap.